pmean/build-website/text/18/business-talk-2018.md

 - Human side of statistics
 - Professional details
 output: html_document
+page_update: complete
 ---

 I'm giving a talk on Wednesday, August 22, titled "Business essentials for starting an independent consulting practice."
 Here are a few details about this talk.

 <!---More--->